Castle Scholars Honors Program and Minor Requiments

 - An approved, credit-bearing service project (can be fulfilled in two ways)

-- CSCH 3081 Teaching Assistantship in a First-Year Seminar or other approved course (1.5 credits): In addition to assisting a class under the mentorship of the instructor, students will meet regularly with each other and mentoring faculty for discussions of course material and approaches and will complete an Honors ePortfolio.
+- CSCH 3081 Teaching Assistantship in a Castle Scholars course or other approved course (1.5 credits): In addition to assisting a class under the mentorship of the instructor, students will meet regularly with each other and mentoring faculty for discussions of course material and will complete an Honors ePortfolio.

 In addition, Castle Scholars must:

 - Earn a grade of B or better in Honors courses in order to receive Honors credit

 - Maintain cumulative grade point average of 3.6 or higher

 - Participate actively in the Castle Scholars Program by attending at least two events per semester

 - Remain in good standing in their non-academic activities

 - Be positive role models for academic integrity